Makhachev stops Volkanovski in first round to retain UFC lightweight crown

 Meanwhile, in UFC 294’s co-main event, middleweight Khamzat Chimaev beat Kamaru Usman by majority decision.

-Lightweight champion Islam Makhachev has retained his title with a first-round stoppage of Alexander Volkanovski at UFC 294 in Abu Dhabi, United Arab Emirates.
+Lightweight champion Islam Makhachev has retained his title with a first-round stoppage of Alexander Volkanovski at UFC 294, an Ultimate Fighting Championship event in Abu Dhabi, United Arab Emirates.

 The Saturday night fight was a rematch from UFC 284 in February, when Makhachev of Russia won by unanimous decision.